City Clerk Election/Voter Information

 Spring Elections Are Non-partisan:

-If a Primary is necessary it is held on the third Tuesday in February and the Spring Election is held on the first Tuesday in April.
-Non-partisan offices include:
+If a Primary is necessary, it is held on the third Tuesday in February.

 The April election also includes the Presidential Preference Primary in a Presidential election year.